Small permutation classes: The Growth Rates Below

-For each $i\ge 1$ we begin by letting $\C^i$ denote a restriction of $\A^{i-1}$ to a connected component of $\M^{i-1}$ which satisfies $\ugr(\C^i)=\ugr(\A^{i-1})$, noting that such a class exists by Proposition~\ref{grid-gr-component}.
-If this connected component is of size two then, by our conditions on $\M^{i-1}$, $\C^i$ is contained in a $1\times 2$ or $2\times 1$ monotone grid class and we are done.
+For each $i\ge 1$, let $\C^i$ denote a restriction of $\A^{i-1}$ to a connected component of $\M^{i-1}$ which satisfies $\ugr(\C^i)=\ugr(\A^{i-1})$, noting that such a class exists by Proposition~\ref{grid-gr-component}.
+If this connected component is of size two then, by our conditions on $\M^{i-1}$, $\C^i$ is contained in a $1\times 2$ or $2\times 1$ monotone grid class.
+This case is handled by Proposition~\ref{prop-gr-mono-vector}, which shows that subclasses of monotone grid classes of vectors have integral growth rates, and therefore subclasses of $1\times 2$ or $2\times 1$ monotone grid classes have growth rates of $0$, $1$, or $2$.

 Let us therefore suppose this connected component consists of a single cell of $\M^{i-1}$ and thus $\C^i\subseteq\D^{i-1}$.
 Now choose an atomic class $\A^i\subseteq\C^i$ with $\ugr(\A^i)=\ugr(\C^i)$ and a grid irreducible subclass $\D^i\subseteq\A^i$ so that $\A^i$ is $\D^i$-griddable.
 Finally, choose a matrix $\M^i$ satisfying the conditions of Theorem~\ref{small-classes-gridding} with respect to $\D^i$ for which $\A^i$ is $\M^i$-griddable.